LattePandaTeam/Docs/content/alpha_edition/os.md

 * Download the Ubuntu 16.04 LTS image.
 * Create a USB installation media for Ubuntu.
 We recommend Rufus for creating installation media.
 You can download it [here](https://rufus.akeo.ie/).
 * Restart the LattePanda.
-Press 'Esc' continously to enter BIOS.
+Press 'Esc' continuously to enter BIOS.
 * Navigate to the "Boot" tab and change the "Boot Option Priorities" so that the USB drive is "Boot Option #1".
 <center>![](/assets/images/USB_Boot_Order_Alpha.jpg)</center>